-[QODBC-Desktop] How to Use QODBC with MS Excel 2007
+[QODBC-Desktop] How to Use QODBC with Microsoft Excel 2007

 Posted by Rajendra Dewani (QODBC Support) on 23 August 2012 10:07 AM

-How to Use QODBC with MS Excel 2007
+How to Use QODBC with Microsoft Excel 2007

 Setup QODBC to work with Microsoft Office 2007

 Then you will be guided by Query Wizard.
-In Choose Columns window, select a table and its columns you want to input.
-Multiple select is available.
-And once a table is selected, it is the default that all its columns are selected.
-You can add or remove columns from the right list "Columns in your query"
+In Choose Columns window, please select a table and the columns you want to input.
+Multiple selections are available.
+And once a table is set, it is the default that all its columns are selected.
+You can add or remove columns from the correct list "Columns in your query."

 Now the Query Wizard is moving to the final step.

-Return Data to Microsoft Office Excel will directly export the data to Excel, you can view and edit these records, but modification will not be uploaded.
+Return Data to Microsoft Office Excel will directly export the data to Excel, you can view and edit these records, but modifications will not be uploaded.

-View data or edit query in Microsoft Query will go to MS Query window and you can view and edit data via SQL Statement there, and all modification will be uploaded to QuickBooks.
+View data or edit query in Microsoft Query will go to the MS Query window, and you can view and edit data via SQL Statement there.
+All modifications will be uploaded to QuickBooks.

-You could use SQL Statement to build your query, press "SQL" button at the top of the window to enter SQL view.
+You could use SQL Statements to build your query.
+Press the "SQL" button at the top of the window to enter the SQL view.

-The desired recordset is to contain only the records with a Name having a value equaling "Residential".
-Select the field header name and click on it, next select Criteria -> Add Criteria.
-In the poped out Add Criteria window, work sheetspecify the criteria Field as "Name", Operator as "equals", then click Value button and from the list of values select "Residential" -> OK -> Add.
+The desired record set contains only the records with a Name having a value equaling "Residential."
+Select the field header name and click on it, following selecting Criteria -> Add Criteria.
+In the popped-out Add Criteria window, the worksheet specifies the criteria Field as "Name," Operator as "equals," then click the Value button, and from the list of values, select "Residential" -> OK -> Add.

 The following screen reflects the applied criteria to the query and the resulting QuickBooks recordset:

-Once you have done, click File->Return Data to Microsoft Office Excel
+Once you have done this, click File->Return Data to Microsoft Office Excel.

-Then the will be displayed at your worksheet.
+Then they will be displayed on your worksheet.

 Excel - Customer & Company Tables - Download